YellowGB/cli-git-push/README.md

 -m "xxx" = message for the commit (if this flag is not called, the commit message will be a simple datetime)

+-y = skip all prompts and leave every value to default

 Alias : gitp